carsonoid/workshop-guts-of-git/content/docs/tips/_index.md

 ```

 You can of course add any aliases that you want.
 These new features will then
-be availabile from any repo and are independent of the shell you use.
+be available from any repo and are independent of the shell you use.

 ## Git Prompts